Lift and Carry (L&C)

 Prevalence & culture

 No formal prevalence studies isolate lift and carry, so estimates rely on the size and activity of its organised online communities.
-Those are sizeable for a niche, the main forum's tens of thousands of members and hundreds of thousands of posts are a reasonable community-size proxy, but small relative to mainstream interests.
+Those are sizeable for a niche, the main forum's membership and post counts serving as a reasonable community-size proxy, but small relative to mainstream interests.
 Cultural visibility is rising through fitness-creator videos and "strong woman carries man" clips, while academic attention remains very limited.

 Variations & related interests